Annie L. Y. Orff: Personal life

 woman and her artistic taste asserted itself in the furnishing and adornment of her house.
 The dwelling designed by her in St. Louis on Washington Avenue was known as "Fairyland" because of the effective and original system of electric lighting, as well as beautiful works of art in pictures and sculpture.
-Orff inherited talent and artistic taste which she has developed to a marked degree.
 Many of her paintings, as well as those of her uncles, adorned the walls of her home.
-This was completed in time for the World's Columbian Exposition, and many noted people from foreign countries were entertained there by Orff who was a highly cultured woman, interested in discussions regarding politics, art, and science.
+This was completed in time for the World's Columbian Exposition, and many noted people from foreign countries were entertained there by Orff, interested in discussions regarding politics, art, and science.

 Orff lent her influence and support to the work of building the Baptist Orphans' Home, the first money collected towards this fund being from 100 rose bushes donated by a Mr. Shaw, which Orff sold, and the year following, he donated 100 more for the same institution.

 Orff planned to make a home for 2,000 boys on her farm in Missouri, where they could earn money for use in learning any trade or profession for which they felt themselves adapted.
 She proposed in connection with this plan to have these boys live in her Locust Street Inn in the city while they were studying in the winter months.

 Annie L. Y. Orff died of paralysis in her St. Louis bathroom on March 16, 1914.
 She had a paralytic stroke three weeks earlier, but was recovering when a second stroke limited her to her bed.
 A third stroke was fatal.